yp87/HomeAssistant/README.md

 TODO:
+- When supervisor restarts home assistant because only configurations were changed, send a restart command to home assistant instead of restarting the whole container
+- Correctly implement supervisor's home assistant notifier to send messages to home assistant
+- HomeAssistant: change custom_components huesensor to use git submodule that points to the
 - Use containerized database and add to docker-compose
+- HomeAssistant: cleanup multi script loops in favor of new repeat mode
 - ~~Containerize alarm system scripts and add to docker-compose~~
 - ~~use containerized mosquitto and add to docker-compose~~
-- ~~create script to easily transfer all secrets to home assistant host~~
+- ~~create script to easily transfer all secrets to home assistant host~~original repo.
-- HomeAssistant: cleanup multi script loops in favor of new repeat mode
-- HomeAssistant: change custom_components huesensor to use git submodule that points to the original repo.
 - ~~Setup stub secrets for futur travis integration~~
 - ~~Setup travis to validate configs in PR~~
 - ~~Automatically update config for hass and restart when build pass on master~~
-- Automatically update config for hass and restart when build pass on specific branches/commit/PR?
 - ~~Read .HA_VERSION to pull correct image in travis~~
-- Allow to build with latest Home assistant version to check config before upgrade Home Assistant
-    - Would be nice if HAUpdate.sh:
-      1) Stop and error if not on master or pending changes
-      2) Pull latest master
-      3) Starts a build in travis with latest Home assistant image
-      4) Wait and verify for build success
-      5) redeploy docker-compose
-      6) Wait for complete deployment
-      7) commit .HA_VERSION
-      8) push to master (On build success, should not redeploy to Home assistant host.. label? keyword in commit?)
 - ~~Check what can be done with Travis to only run home assistant config check when something actually changed in home assistant~~
 - ~~Travis build should build all the containers and validate the outcome (only if something changed that impact each container)~~